olenski42/LDrawConverter/README.md

 - edge beveling
 - advanced edge beveling with detection to avoid leaving gaps
 - using submodel names for automatic rigging (minifigurines, vehecles, ...)
-- add bones for connectors
+- sockets for object snapping in [unreal](https://docs.unrealengine.com/5.1/en-US/fbx-static-mesh-pipeline-in-unreal-engine/#sockets)
 - make unreal use correct materials (emission, transparency, ...), not just the raw color

 ## Troubleshooting